nuuuwan/news_lk3_data/README.md

 *2024-05-16 18:12:00* · [`adaderanalk`](https://www.adaderana.lk/news/99259/ella-wellawaya-road-temporarily-closed) · `en`

 The Ella - Wellawaya main road will be temporarily closed for traffic from 6.00 p.m. today (16) until 6.00 a.m. tomorrow due to the prevailing inclement weather conditions.

+This decision has been taken owing to the dangerous condition of the road in several areas including the Malithagolla area while motorists using the road are advised to use alternate routes.

 ◼️